 It is a privilege to drive to school and students who wish to bring vehicles to school must park in the assigned student parking areas.
 Students may park at the back of the school on the paved area but do so at their own risk.
 Any student who parks in an area not designated for their use risks being towed at the owner's expense.
 A student who chooses to drive recklessly at school will no longer be permitted to drive on school property.
-All vehicles must be registered in the office and always display their parking permit.
-Parking permits may be purchased at the main office for \$2.
+All vehicles must be registered in the office and always display their parking permit, which students can pick up in the main office.